BabakHemmatian/AI-creativity/README.md

 ![mongoDB4.png](./content/mongoDB4.png)

 Note that we don’t need to add further instruction text like “now it is your turn” to the database.
 These sentences are duplicated and will be added by the server.
-Also the file needs to be .csv format rather than .xlsx(it is easy to transfer format)
+Also the file needs to be .csv format rather than .xlsx(it is easy to transfer format).
+Also, after adding or removing data from this collection, the env variable
+$\color{CornflowerBlue} {ITEM\textunderscore LEN}$
+needs to be changed.

 ## Export Data to File
 Click the button and follow the steps.